andreluizbvs/InsPLAD/README.md

-# Inspection of Power Line Assets: the Dataset (InsPLAD)
+# InsPLAD: Inspection of Power Line Assets Dataset

 This repository stores InsPLAD, a dataset introduced in "_InsPLAD: A Dataset and Benchmark for Power Line Asset Inspection in UAV Images_" [arXiv](https://arxiv.org/abs/2311.01619).
 InsPLAD is also used in "_Attention Modules Improve Image-Level Anomaly Detection for Industrial Inspection: A DifferNet Case Study_" [arXiv](https://arxiv.org/abs/2311.02747).